The EDGE Language: Extended General Einsums for Graph Algorithms

 By definition, \textbf{if an Einsum does not touch a point in the iteration space due to rank variable expressions, the corresponding output data space point is by default empty.} For example, the following expression results in empty values along $Z$'s diagonal:

-\edge{} supports the assignment of different expressions to different regions of an output tensor, using case statements:
+\edge{} supports the assignment of different expressions in different regions of the iteration space, using case statements:

+Each branch of a case statement is itself a valid \edge{} expression, with its own modifier if needed.
 At each point in the iteration space, Equation~\eqref{eqn:cases} selects the appropriate sub-Einsum expression.
 Here, the diagonal of $Z$ now contains the dot product of fibers in $B$ and $C$ when $m = n$.
 Refer to Equation~\eqref{eqn:sugar} for an alternate way to express this computation using map, reduce and rank variable expressions.